Xanthonus/xanthonus/README.md

 ## Hey, I'm Kris👋 Welcome to my Github!

-:red_circle: Currently looking for new opportunities within security research and engineering!
-If you have an opportunity please get in touch! :red_circle:

 ### About Me
 * Resides in Seattle, WA :earth_americas:
 * Computer Security Researcher (Mostly applied but also enjoy foundational)